 The great annual tradition returns!
 Be sure to make your way over to the Fine Line Music Café to catch up with all your SJDM friends.
 There will be fantastic conversation, extraordinary dancing, and endless merriment (until 1am).
-We'll have some light snacks and drink tickets for the first to arrive.
-See you there!
+"We'll have some light snacks and drink tickets for the first to arrive.
+Please bring your conference badge to show the door at staff the venue.
+See you there!"